Configuration

 Simply edit this file using a simple text editor; changes will take effect the next time you start pybliometrics.
 Remember to indent multi-line statements.

-There are two consecutive prompts: For your API Key(s) and your InstToken.
+There are two consecutive prompts: For your API Key(s) and the corresponding InstToken(s).
 The InstToken enables or facilitates access from outside your institution network, and you request it from Elsevier’s Integration Support.
-If you don’t use InstToken, hit enter on the second prompt.
-The InstToken, if provided, is added to the Authentication block:
+If you don’t use InstToken, hit enter on the second prompt:

 Default location